HM Treasury: Functions

 HM Treasury is the United Kingdom's economic and finance ministry.
-It manages the public finances and leads the government's economic strategy, with responsibility for fiscal policy (including the Budget and tax policy) and for controlling public expenditure across departments.
+It manages public spending and leads the government's economic strategy, with responsibility for fiscal policy (including the Budget and tax policy) and for controlling public expenditure across departments.
 It allocates resources through Spending Reviews and sets departmental budgets to deliver ministers' priorities and value for money.
 It also sets the strategic framework for the tax and customs system and works with HM Revenue & Customs on policy design and delivery.

 In macroeconomic management, the Treasury sets the fiscal framework and coordinates fiscal policy with the Bank of England's operationally independent monetary policy.
 The government's fiscal rules and the role of the Office for Budget Responsibility (OBR) provides independent forecasts that accompany the Budget and assess performance against the rules.

 The Treasury also leads policy for the UK's financial services framework and legislation, while specialist regulators supervise firms and markets.
 In particular, HM Treasury is responsible for financial services policy and for taking the relevant legislation through Parliament; prudential and conduct supervision is carried out by the Prudential Regulation Authority and the Financial Conduct Authority within the statutory framework (notably the Financial Services and Markets Act 2000).

 As the government's central finance ministry, the Treasury works across Whitehall to ensure policies are affordable, consistent with the fiscal framework and deliverable within spending limits.
 Public spending plans and tax measures are adjusted at fiscal events (such as the annual Budget) in light of the economic outlook, Parliamentary scrutiny and statutory rules.

-The Treasury has additional offices in Darlington, Edinburgh and Norwich.
+The Treasury has additional offices in Darlington and Norwich.